 VR customers are expected to complete VR-sponsored training within a reasonable time and in accordance with their college or university degree plan.

-VR sponsorship of academic training that exceeds the following time frames requires VR Manager approval as soon as it is apparent that the following time frames will be exceeded:
+VR sponsorship of academic training that exceeds the following time frames requires VR Supervisor approval as soon as it is apparent that the following time frames will be exceeded:

 An associate degree (generally 60 credit hours) must be completed within three years.